xingzhou/containercafe/docs/ansible.md

   These two variables are needed only if the master components are being deployed in an HA configuration.

+The settings for the master components VIP can be in the environment- and/or cluster-specific variables files.
+The `cluster_name`, `envs`, and `network_kind` must be supplied on the command line invoking the playbook.

 #### Additional files for setting Ansible variable values

 The OpenRadiant shard playbook follows a convention for reading